Quantum superfield supersymmetry: General chiral superfield model

 This form is more convenient for analysis of many-field model than that one given in \cite{my2,my5}, and ${\rm tr}$ denotes trace of product of the given matrices.
-It is easy to show that the present result corresponds to the known expression for the Wess-Zumino model where $W''=\frac{1}{2}\lambda\Phi$.
+It is easy to show that the present result reduces to the known expression for the Wess-Zumino model (\ref{kren}), for the choice $W''=\lambda\Phi$.

 Let us consider the chiral (holomorphic) effective potential $W_{eff}(\Phi)$.
 The mechanism of its arising is just the same than in Wess-Zumino model.
 We note again that the chiral contributions to effective action can be generated by supergraphs containing massless propagators only.
-To find chiral corrections to effective action we put $\bar{\Phi}=0$ in eq. (\ref{qua}). {\bf Therefore here and further all derivatives of $K$, $W$ and $\bar{W}$ will be taken at $\bar{\Phi}=0$.} Under this condition the action of quantum superfields $\phi,\bar{\phi}$ in external superfield $\Phi$ looks like
+To find chiral corrections to effective action we put $\bar{\Phi}=0$ in eq. (\ref{qua}).
+Therefore here and further all derivatives of $K$, $W$ and $\bar{W}$ in (\ref{qua}) will be taken at $\bar{\Phi}=0$.

-The dots here denote the terms of third, fourth and higher orders in quantum superfields.
 We call the theory massless if $W^{''}|_{\Phi=0}=0$.
-Further we consider only massless theory.
+Further we consider only massless theory and follow \cite{Buch5}.

-To calculate the corrections to $W(\Phi)$ we use supergraph technique (see f.e. \cite{BK0}).
-For this purpose one splits the action (\ref{qch}) into sum of free part and vertices of interaction.
-As a free part we take the action $S_0=\int d^8 z \phi\bar{\phi}$.
-The corresponding superpropagator is $G(z_1,z_2) = -\frac{D^2_1\bar{D}^2_2}{16\Box}\delta^8(z_1-z_2)$.
-And the term $S[\bar{\phi},\phi,\Phi]-S_0$ will be treated as vertices where $S[\bar{\phi},\phi,\Phi]$ is given by eq. (\ref{qch}).
+To construct the supergraphs which yield chiral contributions one splits the action (\ref{qua}) into sum of free part and vertices of interaction.
+As a free part we take the action $S_0=\int d^8 z K_{\Phi\bar{\Phi}}\phi\bar{\phi}$.
+And the term $S[\bar{\phi},\phi,\Phi]-S_0$ will be treated as vertices where $S[\bar{\phi},\phi,\Phi]$ is given by eq. (\ref{qua}).
 Our purpose is to find the first leading contribution to $W_{eff}(\Phi)$.
+The straightforward inspection shows that there is no one-loop contributions to the chiral effective potential.
 As we will show, chiral loop contributions begin with two loops.
-Therefore we keep in eq. (\ref{qch}) only the terms of second, third and fourth orders in quantum fields.
+Therefore we keep in eq. (\ref{qua}) only the terms of second, third and fourth orders in quantum fields.
+Also, the vertex $K_{\Phi\Phi}\phi^2$ evidently yields zero contribution to the chiral effective potential.
+As for the vertices $K_{\bar{\Phi}\bar{\Phi}}\bar{\phi}^2$, they cannot contribute to the chiral effective potential as it follows from a straightforward calculation of numbers of quantum fields $\phi,\bar{\phi}$ (which should be equal) and D-factors \cite{Buch5}.